 As discussed in this blog many times, Florida has a poor track record for bicycle and pedestrian safety.
 I’ve often been critical of state and local government’s apparent lack of concern about this problem.
 While the state has a long way to go in addressing that, it certainly deserves credit for committing the money to make the Coast to Coast Connector a reality.

 Contact the Clearwater Pedestrian Accident Law Firm of Roman Austin Personal Injury Lawyers for Help Today

 For more information, please contact the legal team of Roman Austin Personal Injury Lawyers for a free initial consultation with a pedestrian accident lawyer in Clearwater.
-We have five convenient locations in Florida: Clearwater, New Port Richey, and Tampa.
+We have four convenient locations in Florida: Clearwater, New Port Richey, and Tampa.